Event Distribution Report

 Report data is displayed in bar chart format:

 • One axis shows the total demand.
-This can measure several different values such as the total number of events or total durations of all occurrences.
+This can measure several different values such as the total number of events or total durations of all occurrences

 • The other axis shows the events in the snapshot.
-They can be grouped in several different ways, described above.
+They can be grouped in several different ways, described above

 • The color of each bar is determined by the shading options described above.
-A single bar may contain events with many different start times or meeting patterns, so each bar is likely to be shaded with multiple colors.
+A single bar may contain events with many different start times or meeting patterns, so each bar is likely to be shaded with multiple colors

 Assessing the Report Results